National Alliance of Vietnamese American Service Agencies

-The National Alliance of Vietnamese American Service Agencies (NAVASA) organization was founded and incorporation as a non-profit in 1985.
+The National Alliance of Vietnamese American Service Agencies (NAVASA) is an American organization founded and incorporated as a non-profit in 1985.
 Duong Hong Duc serves as chairman of the board, of 34 community-based (CBOs) and faith-based organizations (FBOs).

 Politics

 Its agenda is economic self-sufficiency and active citizenship for Vietnamese-Americans through full participation in the political system.
 It is committed to assisting its affiliates address the linguistic, social, economic, and civic needs facing community members in their specific localities.

-Their mission is to empower the Vietnamese-American community in the United States and facilitate the transition of Vietnamese refugees and immigrants from dependency to self-sufficiency.
+Its mission is to empower the Vietnamese-American community in the United States and facilitate the transition of Vietnamese refugees and immigrants from dependency to self-sufficiency.

 It works with national and local affiliates to support its member agencies; to strengthen national advocacy capability and, to promote the integration of the Vietnamese American community into American society.
 The member agencies work with refugees and immigrants (both Vietnamese and non-Vietnamese) at the local and regional level while NAVASA coordinates and develops national programs, initiatives and resources.

 To accomplish its mission, NAVASA uses a three-pronged approach, involving the strengthening of the program's development of member-organizations by providing technical assistance, leadership training, and resource development assistance; delivering services to those in need through collaborative efforts with local affiliates throughout the United States; and advocating on a national level for issues of importance to the Vietnamese-American population.